 - Alternative & Natural Medicine»

-The term sciatica relates to any pain along the sciatic nerve caused by either pressure on or irritation to that nerve.
+The term sciatica relates to any pain along the sciatic nerve caused by either pressure on or irritation of that nerve.
 The sciatic nerve starts in the pelvis area and travels via the buttocks, hip joint, down the thigh, calf and into the foot.
-A slipped disc, (prolapsus disci intervertebralis), is the most commonly identified cause of sciatica, but in some cases there is nothing obvious.
+A slipped disc, (prolapsus disci intervertebralis), is the most commonly identified cause of sciatica, but in some cases, there is nothing obvious.
 Less common causes include spinal stenosis (narrowing of the nerve passages in the spine), injury, infection or a growth in the spine.
-In many instance it is caused by pressure on the intervertebral disc or poor posture, although it can be caused by illnesses such as diabetes and alcohol abuse.
+In many instances, it is caused by pressure on the intervertebral disc or poor posture, although it can be caused by illnesses such as diabetes and alcohol abuse.

 To identify the problem the common symptoms of sciatica include, pain in the buttock or leg which is made worse when sitting, a burning or tingling sensation down the leg and a weakness, numbness, or difficulty moving the leg or foot with a shooting pain that makes it difficult to stand up.
 Sciatica usually affects only one side of the lower body at a time.
 Often, the pain can extend from the lower back all the way through the back of the thigh and down through the leg.
 Depending on which part of the sciatic nerve is affected, the pain may also extend to the foot or toes.

 For some people, the pain from sciatica can be severe and debilitating.
-For others, the pain from sciatica might be infrequent and irritating, but has the potential to get quickly worse and more severe.
+For others, the pain from sciatica might be infrequent and irritating but has the potential to get quickly worse and more severe.

 If rested most people find their sciatic pain goes away naturally within a few days or a week.
-However, see your doctor if: you experience any other symptoms in conjunction with your back and leg pain, such as unexplained weight loss or loss of bladder or bowel control.
+However, see your doctor if you experience any other symptoms in conjunction with your back and leg pain, such as unexplained weight loss or loss of bladder or bowel control.
 Take particular care if you experience increasingly more pain and discomfort or your pain becomes too severe to manage with just standard self-help measures.
 Sciatica is not a problem that lends itself to self-diagnosis and in these cases, your doctor should check if there is a more serious problem causing the pain.

-There are less common or additional causes of sciatica which include:, Lumbar spinal stenosis (narrowing of the spinal canal, or neural foramina, in the lower back - lumber spine), Degenerative disc disease (otherwise known as DDD, which is the breakdown of discs, acting as cushions between the vertebrae), Spondylolisthesis (a condition in which one vertebra slips forward over another one), and Pregnancy.
+There are less common or additional causes of sciatica which include:, Lumbar spinal stenosis (narrowing of the spinal canal, or neural foramina, in the lower back - lumbar spine), Degenerative disc disease (otherwise known as DDD, which is the breakdown of discs, acting as cushions between the vertebrae), Spondylolisthesis (a condition in which one vertebra slips forward over another one), and Pregnancy.

 There are several other things that may make your back pain worse including being overweight, not exercising regularly, wearing high or unsuitable heels, or sleeping on a mattress that is too soft or unsupportive.